What is the Illinois Gateways to Opportunity Scholarship Program?

 - Educate and care for Illinois children.

 - Have been employed at their current IDCFS licensed center or home for a minimum of one year.
 (90 days if employed at an ExceleRate Bronze, Silver or Gold Circle of Quality program.
-Not including PFA programs).
+(90-day exemption does not pertain to ISBE PFA staff.))

 - Have been employed at an ISBE funded PFA program for one full school year.

 - Work an average of 15 hours per week or more on a continuous employment basis (includes work and benefit time) and at least 47 weeks per year.

 - Meet wage requirements.

-- Be a citizen of the United States or legal alien.
+- Be a citizen of the United States, be a “legal alien”, or reside in the State of Illinois.

 - Commit to work in early care and education (ECE) or school-age child care for a period of time, based on scholarship type, upon the completion of the scholarship contract.

 - Bachelor’s degree applicants must have 55 transfer semester or 82 transfer quarter hours accepted at participating four year institutions to apply, or a conferred associates degree.